Ayaya-Team/Ayaya-Misc/README.md

-# Ayaya
+# Ayaya-Misc

-Public repository of my discord bot Ayaya.

-This repository contains everything related with the bot except the source code.
+Repository that holds sample configurations and the gifs of the action commands of Ayaya discord bot.